-- 1. Freemium Pricing Model
+- 1. Freemium SaaS Pricing Model

-- 2. Usage-Based Pricing Model
+- 2. Usage-Based SaaS Pricing Model

-- 3. Per-User Pricing Model
+- 3. Per-User SaaS Pricing Model

-- 4. Flat-Rate Pricing Model
+- 4. Flat-Rate SaaS Pricing Model

-- 5. Tiered Pricing Model
+- 5. Tiered SaaS Pricing Model

-- 6. Feature-Based Pricing Model
+- 6. Feature-Based SaaS Pricing Model

 - Choosing the Right SaaS Pricing Model for Your Startup

 Still not convinced?
-Patrick Campbell, CEO of ProfitWell, shared that pricing is “four times as efficient in improving revenue as acquisition and two times as efficient as improving retention.”2 Selecting a pricing model shouldn’t be a one-and-done task.
+Patrick Campbell, CEO of ProfitWell, shared that pricing is “four times as efficient in improving revenue as acquisition and two times as efficient as improving retention.”2 Selecting a SaaS pricing model shouldn’t be a one-and-done task.
 Revisiting your pricing strategy several times a year will allow you to optimize or overhaul it to grow your recurring revenue.
 A one percent improvement in price optimization can boost profits by over 11 percent on average3.

 So, how do you determine the monetization model for your SaaS business?
-To get you started, we’ve outlined the best SaaS pricing models to help grow your recurring revenue along with the pros and cons of each.
+To get you started, we’ve outlined the best SaaS pricing strategies to help grow your recurring revenue along with the pros and cons of each.

-1. Freemium Pricing Model
+1. Freemium SaaS Pricing Model

-Over the past decade, freemium – a combination of “free” and “premium” – has become an increasingly popular pricing model among online businesses and app developers.
+Over the past decade, freemium – a combination of “free” and “premium” – has become an increasingly popular SaaS pricing model among online businesses and app developers.
 The freemium pricing model gives people a taste of your product.
 By lowering the barrier to entry, customers can try out basic features and then upgrade to the paid version when they want all the features.

 Your free version can be ad-supported, too, making you money without charging customers.
 Free features also attract prospects without expensive marketing and sales campaigns.